-OVERVIEW: The Proposed Committee Substitute (PCS) to House Bill 211 would recodify and revise the statutes related to common area entertainment permits and social districts to make them more uniform and clarify the areas that can be included under a common area entertainment permit or a social district.
+OVERVIEW: S.L.
+2022-49 recodifies and revises the statutes related to common area entertainment permits and social districts to make them more uniform and clarifies (i) the areas that can be included under a common area entertainment permit or a social district and (ii) the activities that may occur within a designated consumption area under a common area entertainment permit or a social district.